 A3 The organisation and co-ordination of this is well beyond our current means and the property owners are happy to be part of one major Capital event rather than be split into smaller events.

 Q4 Why is Open House annual event limited to London?

 A4 The reason for setting up this hugely popular annual event was to encourage the inhabitants from all parts of London to take notice and enjoy their local buildings and those across the whole of the capital.
 Also we hope that it will encourage everyone to demand better designed buildings in the future be they a small extension, a school, an office building, a hospital etc.

 There are similar events which take place around the same time as part of European Heritage Days although we take a unique view in the organisation of this event.

 The Open House Weekend now takes place in six cities worldwide and its status as a cultural and educational event continues to grow internationally.
-Cities part of the official 'family' are New York, Dublin, Galway, Tel Aviv, Jerusalem, Barcelona and as of 2011 Rome, L'Aquila and Chicago.
+Cities part of the official 'family' are New York, Dublin, Galway, Tel Aviv, Jerusalem, Barcelona, Helsinki, Melbourne, Slovenia, Lisbon, Perth, Adelaide, Brisbane, Thessaloniki, Limerick, Gdansk-Sopot-Gdynia, and as of 2014 Buenos Aires, Vienna, San Diego and Cape Town.
 For further information on these events see www.openhouseworldwide.org

 Q5 When is the Programme published?